zsquareplusc/python-msp430-tools/doc/utilities.rst

     .. method:: get(address, size)

-        :param address: Start address of block to read
+        :param address: Start address of block to read.
-        :param size: Size of the of block to read
+        :param size: Size of the of block to read.
         :return: A byte string covering the given memory range.
-        :exception ValueError: unavailable addresses are tried to read
+        :exception ValueError: unavailable addresses are tried to read.

         Get a range of bytes from the memory.

      .. method:: set(address, contents)

-        :param address: Start address of block to read
+        :param address: Start address of block to read.
-        :param contents: Bytes to write to the memory
+        :param contents: Bytes to write to the memory.
-        :exception ValueError: Writing to an undefined memory location
+        :exception ValueError: Writing to an undefined memory location.

         Write a range of bytes to the memory.
 A segment covering the address range to be written has to be existent.
-A ValueError is raised if not all data could be written (attention: a part of the data may have been written!).
+A :exc:`ValueError` is raised if not all data could be written (attention: a part of the data may have been written!).
 The contents may span multiple (existing) segments.

     .. method:: merge(other)

         :param other: A Memory instance, its contents is copied to this instance.

-        Merge an other Memory object into this one.
-The data is merged in case of overlapping, the data from ``other`` is used.
+        Merge an other memory object into this one.
+The data is merged: in case of overlapping, the data from ``other`` is used.
 The segments are recreated so that consecutive blocks of bytes are each in one segment.